tbellembois/gobkm/README.md

 GoBkm is an *ultra minimalist single user online bookmark manager* inspired by <http://sitebar.org/> written in [Go](https://golang.org/) and [GopherJS](http://www.gopherjs.org/).
 It is designed to run on a remote server (I run it on a [RaspberryPi](https://www.raspberrypi.org/)) and accessed remotely.

-The purpose of this project was to study the Go programming language in its differents aspects (OOP, databases, HTML templates, learning curve).
+The purpose of this project was to study the Go programming language (OOP, databases, HTML templates, learning curve).

 ![screenshot](screenshot.png)